Altaf Haider: Role in Liberation War

 Altaf Haider joined the then Pakistan Army in 1963.
-He served as a Naik in the battlefields of Sialkot during the Indo-Pak war of 1965.
+He served as a naik in the battlefields of Sialkot during the Indo-Pak war of 1965.
 After floods hit the coastal areas in the 1970s, he returned to his locality and later participated in the Bangladesh Liberation War in 1971 under Sector 9.
 On 8 December 1971, he hoisted the red-green flag of independent Bangladesh in Patuakhali for the first time.
 During the war, he served as the commander of Mirzaganj Upazila and Bauphal region of Patuakhali District.

 Death

-He died on 15 December 2020 at 9:50 pm in his native village Deuli of Mirzaganj Upazila.
+He died on 15 December 2020 at 9:50 pm in his native village, Deuli in Mirzaganj Upazila.
 The following day, he was buried with state honors at his family graveyard after a funeral prayer held at the field of Polli Mongol High School in Deuli village.
 He was 83 years old at the time of his death.